vivid-planet/comet/.changeset/olive-comics-knock.md

 "comet-docs": minor
 ---

-Add AccessLog Interceptor where request data is logged in the standard console.
-The access log allows to see who accessed what data and when.
-This information for example can be used to identify security vulnerabilities.
+Add access logging to log information about the request to standard output.
+The log contains information about the requester and the request itself.
+This can be useful for fulfilling legal requirements regarding data integrity or for forensics.

-There are two options for implementing the module in the app:
+There are two ways to integrate logging into an application:

-**1 option:**
+**First option: Use the default implementation**

 ```ts
 imports: [